INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

 stores a metadata file for each day and publication level of data.
 Thus it is only neccessary for a data provider to send one message per day / publication level, containing the optional metadata that they require to be distributed with their data.
-Subsquent messages for the same day / publication level do not require any optional medata.
+Subsquent messages for the same day / publication level do not require any optional metadata.
 If data provider's follow this advice, it is best to provide the optional metadata along with the first data of the day, to ensure that data and metadata are always consistent.